ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 Power Module Configuration in Mission Planner
 =============================================

-A power module can be used to measure the battery voltage and current for use in the battery failsafe and also to provide a stable power supply to the flight controller.
+A power module can be used to measure the battery voltage and current for use in the battery failsafe and also to provide a stable power supply to the autopilot.

 ArduPilot is :ref:`compatible with a number of power modules <common-powermodule-landingpage>`.